mysqljs/mysql/Readme.md

 This option is also required when fetching big numbers from the database, otherwise you will get values rounded to hundreds or thousands due to the precision limit.

-## Getting the number of affected rows.
+## Getting the number of affected rows

 You can get the number of affected rows from an insert, update or delete statement.